Godlikefreq/instachat/README.md

 # Description
-Fast chat to communicate with friends.
+Fast chat application with live users tracking to communicate with friends.
 No need to register, just open app, create room and invite friends!

 ## Setup
 1. Required **Ruby** (*v.
 3.1.2*) & **Rails** (*v.
 7*) installed on your PC.